jonnonz1/nz-statute-book/acts/public/1955/adoption-act-1955.md

 (2A) Adoption records are open to inspection by a social worker for the purpose of preparing a report required under section 23A(1).
 (3) Adoption records shall not be available for production or open to inspection except— (a) to the extent authorised by subsections (1), (2), or (2A) of this section or by section 11(4)﻿(b) of the Adult Adoption Information Act 1985; or
-  (b) on the order of the Family Court, the District Court, or the High Court, made—
+  (b) on the order of a Family Court Associate, a Family Court Judge, the District Court, or the High Court, made—
     (i) for the purposes of a prosecution for making a false statement; or (ii) in the event of any question as to the validity or effect of any interim order or adoption order; or (iii) on any other special ground.